skypjack/entt/docs/md/signal.md

 They help to decouple the various parts of a system while allowing them to communicate with each other somehow.

-The so called _modern C++_ comes with a tool that can be useful in this regard, the `std::function`.
+The so-called _modern C++_ comes with a tool that can be useful in this regard, the `std::function`.
 As an example, it can be used to create delegates.<br/>
 However, there is no guarantee that an `std::function` doesn't perform allocations under the hood and this could be problematic sometimes.
 Furthermore,